 The power supply circuit is also shown along side and as can be seen there’s nothing special about it and may be built using the shown ordinary sets of components.

-Parts List of 100 watt amplifier circuit
+Parts List of 100 watt amplifier circuit (sh0wn below)

 General Purpose PCB,